Small measurable cardinals: Small measurable cardinals

 \subsection{The first Mahlo cardinal}

-We repeat the same proof as before, this time $\QQ_\alpha$ is the standard club shooting forcing to shoot a club through the singulars at every inaccessible cardinal $\alpha<\kappa$, which is also a weakly homogeneous forcing.
+\begin{theorem} Let $\kappa$ be a measurable cardinal.
+There is a symmetric extension in which $\kappa$ is the least measurable cardinal and the least Mahlo cardinal. \end{theorem} We repeat the same proof as before.
+This time $\QQ_\alpha$ is the standard club shooting forcing to shoot a club through the singulars at every inaccessible cardinal $\alpha<\kappa$.
+Namely, the conditions are closed and bounded sets of singular ordinals below $\alpha$, ordered by end-extension.
+By \autoref{thm:homogeneity}, this forcing is weakly homogeneous.
 The group and filter are defined as before as the Easton and finite support products, respectively.
 We use $W$ to denote the symmetric extension, as before.
-It is easy to see that if $\alpha<\kappa$, then $\alpha$ is not Mahlo.
+It is easy to see that if $\alpha<\kappa$, then $\alpha$ is not Mahlo in $W$ (being weakly Mahlo is downwards absolute from $W$ to $V$, and by $\GCH$ in $V$, weak Mahloness implies Mahloness).

+The following closure property of $\mathbb{Q}_\alpha$ is well-known. \begin{remark} For every regular cardinal $\gamma < \alpha$, there is a dense subset of $\mathbb{Q}_\alpha$ which is $\gamma$-closed. \end{remark} From this closure property, it follows that under $\GCH$ cardinals are not collapsed: Indeed, if a cardinal $\alpha < \kappa$ is collapsed to cardinality $\gamma$, then the witness for the collapse must be added by the iteration up to and including $\gamma$.
+But the cardinality of this iteration is bounded by $\gamma$.
+Without $\GCH$ we still have that no inaccessible cardinal in the ground model was collapsed.

-The following proposition is proved exactly the same as \autoref{prop:ess-small-easton}.
+The following proposition is proved similarly to \autoref{prop:ess-small-easton}, as the proof only uses the homogeneity of the components of the forcing.